 A small band around the forearm or wrist is as popular as covering the entire forearm with Samoan patterns and symbols.

 The Rock Says Go Samoan!

 When I think of Samoan body art, the first face that comes to mind is Dewayne Johnson, better known to wrestling fans as The Rock.
-He has roots in the Samoan culture and expresses this with his amazing sleeve tattoo on his upper left arm which stretches down to right above his elbow.
+He has roots in the Samoan culture and expresses this with his fantastic sleeve tattoo on his upper left arm, which stretches down to the right above his elbow.
 The kicker here is that he has mixed Samoa with Ireland with the Celtic design in the shoulder area.
-It is a beautifully fearsome combination that really catches the eye!
+It is a beautifully fearsome combination that catches the eye!